 The center of gravity of both carbon and water cycling is soil, and soil structures such as aggregates produced by living organisms.
 In the U.S. since 1931 we have spent $294 billion in 2009 dollars on soil conservation through USDA alone, yet many agree that the situation has not improved and probably has worsened in many areas.
 As a society, we do not see what we're doing, or how to manage our businesses, agencies, institutions, and markets so as to maintain or regenerate soils.

 How can we learn, given that we are working with very complex systems, lots of feedbacks, and time lags between action and response?
 The choices that have long been popular include: predictions based on computer models, expert advice, advocacy of best management practices, threats, policy and market incentives, and educating people harder and faster.
 These damage trust and lower our capacity for creative thinking and doing because they are based on power and shame.
 Scenarios of rapid "drawdown" of atmospheric carbon via soils, ignoring ocean buffering, have also exacerbated skepticism around "solutioneering."
-All this tends to preserve and protect the status quo, existing positional power and leadership, and limit our views of what's possible.
+All this tends to preserve and protect the status quo, protect existing positional power and leadership, maintain the separation of knowing and doing, and limit our views of what's possible.

 How can we regenerate soils, and who is going to do it?
 The starting requirement is the belief that it is possible, even practical.
 As Gabe Brown says, the foundation of farm profitability is soil carbon.
 By recognizing local, diverse, and measured examples of leadership in growing soil, we can grow and diversify this sense of possibility.
 Because our universities, agencies, and policy organizations are not structured or designed to do this, we began the Soil Carbon Coalition, which in 2010 initiated long-term monitoring of soil carbon change on innovative ranchers and farmers.